huysam11/huysam11/README.md

-### Hello world, I'm a senior college student.
+### Hello world, I'm a QA engineer.
 I’m passionate about creating truly beautiful, efficient digital products to make people’s experience with technology memorable.
 I love to explore new technologies and leverage them to solve real-life problems.  :smile:

 - 🔭 Passion is what will keep you going when things get tough, and push you to improve every day 😀